-Unsafe rotting decks, identified by Peter weddell, owner/operator of Qld Home Buyers Inspection service
+Unsafe rotting decks, identified by Peter weddell, owner/operator of Qld Home Buyers Inspection service and Queensland Building Inspection Service, QBIS.

 Deck & dangers, extensive rot making this deck and its stairs unsafe!